MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 ## Automated Guided Vehicle(AGV) And Related Problems
-Automated Guided Vehicles (AGVs) are a class of mobile vehicles that guided by physical guidance like magnetic tape or induction lines, radar or computer visual.
+Automated Guided Vehicles (AGV) are a class of mobile vehicles that guided by physical guidance like magnetic tape or induction lines, radar or computer visual.
-AGVs is now heavily applied in modern industry and logistics field.
+AGV is now heavily applied in modern industry and logistics field.
 Researchers and industrial engineers focus on several practical problems, including:
 1) avoid accidents such as traffic jams and collisions, 2) optimise critical metrics such as travel time and fuel cost.